ceph/ceph/doc/man/8/rbd.rst

    Interact with the given pool.
 Required by most commands.

+.. option:: --namespace namespace-name

+   Use a pre-defined image namespace within a pool

 .. option:: --no-progress

    Do not output progress information (goes to standard error by